chansehorton/campspot-challenge/README.md

 # campspot-challenge

-This app searches through a given JSON file of campground reservation data, and returns campsites with reservation availability, given gap rules of 2 and 3 days.
+This program searches through a given JSON file of campground reservation data, and returns campsites with reservation availability, given gap rules of 2 and 3 days.
 For the uninitiated, gap rules force not only the requested days to be available, but enforces that a reservation cannot leave gaps of a certain number of days on either side.

 My attempt at solving this problem first pulls the JSON file into memory, then parses each existing reservation in the following manner:
  - eliminate any reservations that directly overlap the search dates